-Dosage and Administration 10% Calcium Chloride Injection, USP is administered only by slow intravenous injection (not to exceed 1 mL/min) and/or in cardiac resuscitation, by injection into the ventricular cavity.
-It must not be injected into the myocardium.
+DOSAGE AND ADMINISTRATION 10% Calcium Chloride Injection, USP is administered only by slow intravenous injection (not to exceed 1 mL/min), preferably in a central or deep vein.
 The usual precautions for intravenous therapy should be observed.
 If time permits, the solution should be warmed to body temperature.
 The injection should be halted if the patient complains of any discomfort; it may be resumed when symptoms disappear.
 Following injection, the patient should remain recumbent for a short time.
-The usual adult dosage in hypocalcemic disorders ranges from 500 mg to 1 g (5 to 10 mL) at intervals of 1 to 3 days, depending on the response of the patient and/or results of serum calcium determinations.
+The usual adult dosage in hypocalcemic disorders ranges from 200 mg to 1 g (2 − 10 mL) at intervals of 1 to 3 days depending on the response of the patient and/or results of serum ionized calcium determinations.
 Repeated injections may be required because of rapid excretion of calcium.
-In magnesium intoxication, an initial adult dose of 500 mg (5 mL) should be administered promptly and the patient observed for signs of recovery before further doses are given.
-In hyperkalemic ECG disturbances of cardiac function, the dosage of calcium chloride injection should be titrated by constant monitoring of ECG changes during administration.
-In cardiac resuscitation, the usual adult dosage ranges from 500 mg to 1 g (5 to 10 mL) intravenously, or from 200 to 800 mg (2 to 8 mL) when injected into the ventricular cavity.
+The pediatric dosage in hypocalcemic disorders ranges from 2.7 to 5.0 mg/kg hydrated calcium chloride (or 0.136 to 0.252 mEq elemental calcium per kg, or 0.027 to 0.05 mL of 10% Calcium Chloride Injection per kg).
+No data from clinical trials is available about repeated dosages, though textbook references recommend repeat dosages q 4 to 6 hours.
+Caution: 10% Calcium Chloride Injection consists of 1 gram of calcium chloride in a 10 mL syringe, or 100 mg/mL.
+This concentration represents 27 mg or 1.4 mEq of elemental calcium per mL.
+Thus, one 10 mL syringe provides 270 mg of elemental calcium.
+The dosage recommendation in various references is given either as amount of calcium chloride or amount of elemental calcium, and often it is not specified.
+Ionized calcium concentrations should be measured, to assist in dosage adjustment.
 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 See PRECAUTIONS .
 To prevent needle-stick injuries, needles should not be recapped, purposely bent or broken by hand.